jbenner-radham/fencechecker/README.md

 │ *    filepaths      FILEPATHS...
 Check these Markdown files. [required]     │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ────────────────────────────────────────────────────────────────────╮
-│ --only-report-errors  -e            Only include errors when reporting.      │ │ --python-binary       -p      TEXT  Use this Python binary to execute code.  │ │                                     [default: python3]                       │ │ --venv-path           -V      PATH  Operate within this virtual environment. │ │ --version             -v            Print version info and exit.             │ │ --install-completion                Install completion for the current       │ │                                     shell.                                   │ │ --show-completion                   Show completion for the current shell,   │ │                                     to copy it or customize the              │ │                                     installation.                            │ │ --help                -h            Show this message and exit.              │ ╰──────────────────────────────────────────────────────────────────────────────╯
+│ --autodiscover-venv       --no-autodiscover-v…          Autodiscover and     │
+│                                                         activate a virtual   │
+│                                                         environment.         │
+│                                                         [default:            │
+│                                                         autodiscover-venv]   │
+│ --only-report-errors  -e                                Only include errors  │ │                                                         when reporting.      │
+│ --python-binary       -p                          TEXT  Use this Python      │ │                                                         binary to execute    │
+│                                                         code.                │
+│                                                         [default: python3]   │
+│ --venv-path           -V                          PATH  Operate within this  │ │                                                         virtual environment. │
+│ --version             -v                                Print version info   │ │                                                         and exit.            │
+│ --install-completion                                    Install completion   │
+│                                                         for the current      │
+│                                                         shell.               │
+│ --show-completion                                       Show completion for  │
+│                                                         the current shell,   │
+│                                                         to copy it or        │
+│                                                         customize the        │
+│                                                         installation.        │
+│ --help                -h                                Show this message    │ │                                                         and exit.            │
+╰──────────────────────────────────────────────────────────────────────────────╯
 ```